tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

-While X.509 forbids end-entity certificates from being used as issuers for other certificates, it is perfectly fine to use them to issue other signed objects as long as the certificate contains the digitalSignature KeyUsage (RFC5280 section 4.2.1.3).
+While X.509 forbids end-entity certificates from being used as issuers for other certificates, it is perfectly fine to use them to issue other signed objects as long as the certificate contains the digitalSignature KeyUsage (RFC 5280 section 4.2.1.3).
 We define a new signed object format that would encode only the semantics that are needed for this application.
 The credential has the following structure: